 The Digimon series has a long history in video games, from the classic Digimon World games on PlayStation to the more recent critically-acclaimed Digimon Cyber Sleuth titles.
-As the franchise charges on with multiple anime series, the upcoming Digimon Survive game looks like a wildly different experience.
-The title has been stuck in development hell for years, even changing developers at some point.
-Still, Bandai Namco has been providing spread-out updates, so here’s everything we know about Digimon Survive.
+As the franchise charges on with multiple anime series, fans have been eagerly anticipating Digimon Survive, a wildly different-looking Digimon game.
+The title has been stuck in development hell for years, even though its full release is finally drawing closer.
+Here’s everything you need to know about Digimon Survive.

 Digimon Survive was first announced in July 2018 and was given an initial release date of 2019.
 That obviously didn’t happen, and the game has been delayed multiple times over the years.
-The current release window for Digimon Survive is sometime in 2022, and the game is coming to PC, Nintendo Switch, PS4, and Xbox One.
+That’s partially because the game switched development teams part way through development.